jooh/neuroconda/README.md

 ## Install at CBU

 A central install of Neuroconda is available (do `conda env list` and you should see the environment).
-But if you want to your own install (e.g. to add or update packages yourself), try `make install-cbu`, which takes care of putting a few additional non-conda packages on your path (e.g. Freesurfer, FSL, ANTs).
+But if you want your own install (e.g. to add or update packages yourself), try `make install-cbu`, which takes care of putting a few additional non-conda packages on your path (e.g. Freesurfer, FSL, ANTs).

 ## Pycortex initial configuration
 If you don't follow the make install route you will have problems with pycortex, which